 As a fundamental part of ASUR's duty of care toward its employees, we aim to provide decent working conditions in all the subsidiaries that form part of the Group.
 The company's main goal in relation to human resources is to ensure that our airports constitute a reliable source of safe employment for local populations.
-Between 2018 and 2019, the number of full-time employees in our organisation increased by 1.7% from 1,057 to 1,075, while our agency-hired employees increased by 4.1% from 267 to 278.
+Between 2019 and 2020, the number of full-time employees in our organisation increased slightly by 0.2% from 1,075 to 1,077, while our agency-hired employees decreased by 16.2% from 278 to 233.
 During the period, we have achieved a low level of staff turnover and an excellent occupational health and safety record.
 Further information on these aspects is available in Sections 7.1 and 7.2 of this report.
+Positive relations between the company's employees and management are also a priority for ASUR.
+35% of the company's employees are unionised, and the company enjoys a good working relationship with the union.
+The principle of freedom of association is guaranteed in our Code of Ethics and company policies; this information is provided to all new hires in the induction process and is reinforced on a yearly basis with information campaigns.
+The company has a written "open-doors" communication policy, according to which all staff members are free to approach any member of management with consultations or complaints at any time.
+Employees are also given the option of submitting any grievances they have via the internal reporting systems of the Human Resources Department or the Internal Auditing Department; these reports are investigated confidentially to identify any instances of inappropriate behaviour on the part of those involved and to reach amicable solutions whenever possible.